FOLLOW US

 Important qualities to look for in a therapist include:

-Make sure to invest in a therapist whom you can trust and feel comfortable with.
-Prioritize a counselor who has the education and credentials to provide the right level of support while being open and flexible to work with your individual needs and preferences.
+Liz Chelak is an experienced psychotherapist whom you can trust and feel comfortable with.
+As a Certified Clinical Trauma Specialist, she has the education and credentials to provide the right level of support while being open and flexible to work with your individual needs and preferences.

-EMDR therapy is an effective trauma therapy for PTSD.
+Depending on the individual and the specific nature of the trauma, EMDR therapy is often the best therapy for PTSD.
 EMDR therapists participate in post-graduate EMDR training and consultation.
 You can find an EMDR therapist at the Trauma Therapy Center in West Palm Beach or virtually, or search online on the EMDRIA website.
+As an EMDR-trained counselor, Liz Chelak utilizes a trauma-focused approach to help clients heal and achieve inner peace.
+Schedule consultations to get to know more about PTSD or CPTSD therapy in West Palm Beach.

 How Much Does PTSD Treatment Cost?